soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

     - mint identifier if missing ( https://example.com/data/{uuid} )
     - a model transformation before ingestion ( example-transform.xsl / do-something.py )

-## Resource Types
+### Resource Types

 Metadata for following resource types are foreseen to be harvested:

 - Data & Knowledge Resources
-- Projects/LTE/Living labs
+- Organisations, Projects, LTE, Living labs initiatives
-- Funding schemes (Mission-soil)
-- Organisations
 - Repositories/Catalogues

 These entities relate to each other as: